Lynch syndrome is an inherited bowel cancer syndrome that accounts for approximately 2–5% of all bowel cancers.

 Women also have an increased risk of cancer of the inner lining of the uterus (endometrium) and the ovaries.

-If you are a member of a family affected by Lynch syndrome you should have regular bowel screening beginning in your early to mid–20s.
+If you are a member of a family affected by Lynch syndrome you should have regular bowel screening, often beginning in your early to mid–20s.

 For this procedure, called a colonoscopy, a specialist uses a long flexible tube to examine the lining of your colon (large intestine) for any polyps or signs of cancer.